corbado/example-passkeys-php-symfony/README.md

 # Complete integration sample for the Corbado web component
 This is a sample implementation of frontend and backend where the Corbado web component is integrated.
+You can see the live demo [here](TODO: Link einfügen wenn online)

 >**Warning**
 >In this tutorial a customer system is built with no preexisting user base, which is effecively realized by having the loginInfo endpoint always return a 404 code when given a username.
-In case you have an existing user base, you just need to modify this endpoint to return other status codes as well, as described in our [docs](Link wenn online)
+In case you have an existing user base, you just need to modify this endpoint to return other status codes as well, as described in our [docs](TODO: Link einfügen wenn online)

 ## 1. File structure
     .